 The Americano is a gentle introduction to the unusual and bitter taste of Campari.
-It is a fascinating drink with a long and rich history and it was the first cocktail in the James Bond novels.
+It is a fascinating drink with a long and rich history and it was the first cocktail mentioned in the James Bond novels.
 This is an iconic and delightful aperitif that you can enjoy before any meal.

 The cocktail recipe itself is extremely simple.
 All you need to do is pour equal parts of Campari and sweet vermouth over ice and fill the glass with soda.
 It's about as refreshing as a Campari cocktail can get and the bitter-sweet taste will delight your palate.